emca-it/Energy-Log-Server-6.x/02-00-00-Data_source_and_application_management/02-00-00-Data_source_and_application_management.md

 - add firewall exception on ports 22(ssh), 5044, 5514 (Logstash), 5601 (Kibana), 9200 (Elastisearch), 9300 (ES cross-JVM);
 - installation of Java environment (Open-JDK), if you use your own Java environment - answer "N";
 - installation of Logstash application;
-- configuration of Logstash with custom Energy Log Server configuration;
+- configuration of Logstash with custom Energy Logserver configuration;
-- connect to the Energy Log Server CentOS repository, which provides Python libraries, and some fonts;
+- connect to the Energy Logserver CentOS repository, which provides Python libraries, and some fonts;
-- installation of Kibana, the Energy Log Server GUI;
+- installation of Kibana, the Energy Logserver GUI;
 - installation of Python dependencies;
-- installation of mail components for Energy Log Server notification;
+- installation of mail components for Energy Logserver notification;
 - installation of data-node of Elasticsearch;
 - configuration of Elasticsearch as Data Node;
 - configuration of Elasticsearch as Master Node.